 As e-commerce continues to expand, merchants are continuously processing even more transactions with merchant service payment providers.
-Because of this, many start to wonder “can I negotiate a better merchant service?”.
+Because of this, many start to wonder “can I negotiate a better merchant service or how much does it cost to process credit cards?”.
 The simple answer to this question is, yes you can negotiate a better merchant service, but how this is done consists of a few different parts.

 Hard-to-approve merchants are increasingly turning to alternative payment channels like an e-Check merchant account for high-risk business to sell their goods and services.
 However, as sellers become more digital, many are finding that their previous contracts with payment processing companies aren’t keeping pace.